 While not a practitioner of an ancient animistic religion, I do find there are animal totems that I connect with on a subconscious level.
 While the wombat always makes me smile, and I know we have an awful lot in common, there are a few other creatures that have an inexplicable impact on my mood.

 Firstly there is the Black Cockatoo.
-Whether it’s the glint of colour from its tail hitting the sunlight, or its piercing call in the distance, or even just the act of stumbling into a mountaintop Casuarina grove, I can’t help but have a wave of contentment sweep over me.
+Whether it’s the glint of colour from its sunlight hitting its tail, or simply the sound of its piercing call in the distance, or even just the act of stumbling into one feeding upon a mountaintop Casuarina grove, I can’t help but have a wave of contentment sweep over me.
 No matter how tired, wet, fed up or geographically challenged I might be, the Black Cockatoo touches a subconscious part of me.

 Next is probably the butterfly.
-Again its appearance always seems to be a good omen.
-When I first started bushwalking, generally alone, and still had a lot to learn about navigation, I developed the habit of deferring to the butterflies for directions.
+Again, its appearance always seems to be a good omen.
+When I first started bushwalking, generally alone, and still had a lot to learn about navigation, I developed the habit of deferring to butterflies at moments of indecision.
 For instance, where a track forked, if a butterfly fluttered past me one way or the other I’d take it as a sign and follow along.
-While it was probably just luck, a butterfly has never steered me wrong.
+Years on I’ll still swear blind that a butterfly has never steered me wrong.

-Finally there is the wombat, whose unlikely physique and ungainly gait make it unlikely a bushwalker as me.
+Finally there is the wombat, whose unlikely physique and ungainly gait make it the most unlikely bushwalker.
 Its tunnels through thick, impenetrable scrub have been used by me on hands and knees more than once, and its general bushcraft technique carefully emulated.
 There’s nothing quite as surprising as watching a short, chunky, hairy beast move impossible fast through even the thickest undergrowth.